 Pearlman has carved a bit of a niche in chronicling the bad guys in sport – with previous books Boys will be Boys and the Bad Guys Won covering the questionably behaved Cowboys and Mets.
 His books are at times gossipy and entertaining but also meticulously well researched and always brilliant.
 Similarly in Showtime, Pearlman did a great job of bringing the the 80’s era Lakers to life – through many interesting and sensational anecdotes.
 Who wants to read about a well behaved team after all?
 It’s not surprising then that some of the highlights of Football for a Buck are those stories of parties, outrageous behaviour and the wild sense of fun that accompanied many of the teams.

 However, the book is at it’s best when it chronicles the behind the scenes story of how teams were formed, how decisions regarding the league were made and the court case that ultimately lead to its demise.
-A clear villain emerges in the form of Donald J. Trump – a man who sadly needs no introduction.
+A clear villain emerges in the form of Donald J. Trump – a man who needs no introduction.
 Pearlman is pretty active on twitter including very often strongly condemning Trump’s Presidency.
-No matter your politics, it would be hard for even the most myopic MAGA enthusiast to read Football for a Buck and think anything favourable of how Trump behaved and influenced the USFL.
+No matter your politics, it would be hard for even the strongest MAGA enthusiast to read Football for a Buck and think anything favourable of how Trump behaved and influenced the USFL.
 The book does capture Trump’s remarkable ability to influence and get people on board with him – even, or especially, when his motives are anything but pure – an ability that ultimately took him way further than anyone would have imagined.
-It also shines a fascinating light on Trump’s feud which seems motivated by resentment towards the NFL as much as by the opportunity to rile up the militaristic instincts of his base.
+It also shines a fascinating light on Trump’s feud with the NFL.

 Overall, this is an entertaining and brilliant read.
 Pearlman’s nostalgia for the USFL, his meticulous research and his genuine warmth towards many of its remarkable cast of characters shines throughout this excellent book.
 Pearlman clearly had a great time doing the research and I had a great time reading the book.